 Yoga is another great, low-impact option and there are some homes for assisted living in Anaheim and other nearby cities that offer different types of yoga classes.
 Some also include meditation, which can improve your mental focus.
 After you have taken a few classes and learned some techniques, you can even do some yoga in your apartment or room using a yoga DVD or guidebook.

 If you aren’t familiar with Tai Chi, this is a meditative type of exercise that is an excellent option for people of any age.
 These exercises improve your balance and strength, both of which tend to decline as we age.
 Tai Chi is great because there is little impact on your joints, and it’s a good option for people with hip issues or those who are overweight.

-Of course, exercising your mind is something that studies show can keep dementia at bay, so don’t forget to enjoy activities at your facility for assisted living in Anaheim that target the mind.
+Of course, exercising your mind is something that studies show can keep dementia at bay, so don’t forget to enjoy activities at your facility for assisted living that target the mind.
 This might include a Scrabble club, bridge club or a poker club.
 In addition, other types of card games, as well as crossword puzzles, Sudoku and jigsaw puzzles can keep your mind focused and sharp.
 Many assisted living communities offer a huge variety of game clubs and events.
 You can enjoy the social aspect as well as doing something great for your brain.

 These are just a few of the exercise options to consider and many assisted living facilities offer these activities and more.
 To find out more about assisted living in Anaheim, Orange County or San Diego County, contact Care Placement today.